Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 Curriculum & Letter of Intent

-The program is instructed by Chaim Goldman, Executive Producer and Host of The Peak News, Melanie Winters, Educational Director of The Peak News Educational Foundation, as well as by other working media professionals in the Pikes Peak region, and includes an automatic professional-level internship at The Peak News, to help you break into professional media while still in high school!
+The Peak News Academy is instructed by Chaim Goldman, Executive Producer and Host of The Peak News, Melanie Winters, Educational Director of The Peak News Educational Foundation, as well as by other working media professionals in the Pikes Peak region.
+It also includes an automatic professional-level internship at The Peak News, to help you break into professional media while still in school!
 Part-time volunteer Internships/Apprenticeships at The Peak News and other Podcasts are also available for all local High School students (from any type of school in Colorado.)

 a local educational partnership of